seqan/seqan3/doc/tutorial/search/index.md

 With this module you can:
 * Create, store and load (Bi)-FM-Indices
-* Search for exact matches
+* Search for exact hits
-* Search for approximate matches (allowing substitutions and indels)
+* Search for approximate hits (allowing substitutions and indels)

 The results of the search can be passed on to other modules, e.g. to create an alignment.